themarchoffolly/pushme-pullyou/PITCHME.md

 @snapend

 @snap[west span-40 pro-feature-details]
 @fa[quote-left] Activate public, private, and password-protected slideshow presentations powered by private Git repositories.
-Use it to secure your content and manage your slideshow audience in the cloud.
+Use GitPitch to secure your content and manage your slideshow audience in the cloud.
 @snapend

 ---?image=assets/img/audience.png&size=100% 40%